 What I do

-Most of what I do with computers is about helping people, whether that's through writing simple scripts to automate things or writing software to make things more accessible.
+Much of what I do with computers is about helping people, whether that's through writing simple scripts to automate things or writing software to make things more accessible.

 I got into computers from a young age, and would spend more time playing around with the control panel on my parent's Windows 2000 machine than actually playing games on it.
 I played a lot of LittleBigPlanet, trying to make complex contraptions and logic machines to accomplish tasks within the game.

 I don't really consider myself a hardcore gamer, but I do enjoy video games - usually those with a focus on creativity or story.
 I've tried to make a few games before, but never completed any outside of short little minigames and TI-84 calculator toys.
-I'd like to make a few small games of my own, and I'm really interested in one day making mods for existing games to make them more accessible - lowering difficulty, removing epilepsy-triggering sequences, removing potentially phobia-inducing elements, etc.
+I'd like to make a few small games of my own, and I'm really interested in one day making mods for existing games to make them more accessible - lowering difficulty, removing epilepsy-triggering sequences, removing potentially phobia-inducing elements, and so on.

 What I use